Key Highlights of this Article

 A stock split can make the shares appear less expensive, even though the company's fundamental value remains the same.
 It can also enhance the ease of buying and selling the stock.
 When a stock undergoes a split, it can sometimes lead to an increase in the stock's price, even though there might be a temporary drop right after the split occurs.

-Stock splits are only available to investors who own shares of a company in their Demat account on the record date.
+Stock splits are only available to investors who own shares of a company in their demat account on the record date.